RobertAudi/fire/README.markdown

     fire g controller admin/users index

-This will create the admin folder in the controllers and the views folders if they don't exits.
+This will create the admin folder in the controllers, helpers and the views folders if they don't exits.

 Finally, you can specify the `--parent` option along with the name of a